Skip to content

 Can I have multiple GNSS repeaters?

 Yes.
-You can distribute the signal from a single outdoor GNSS antenna to several indoor repeater units using a splitter.
+You can distribute the signal from a single outdoor antenna to several indoor units using a splitter for multi-room coverage.

 What are the benefits?